Feyerabend/vm/vm5/README.md

    fluctuate or where memory can be reclaimed dynamically.
    - *Garbage Collection (GC)*.
-Implementing garbage collection helps automatically manage memory by reclaiming unused objects, but it introduces overhead and some complexity.
+Implementing garbage collection helps automatically manage memory by reclaiming unused objects, but it introduces overhead (time and memory) and some complexity.

 ### gc.c